To prohibit officers and employees of the Internal Revenue Service from initiating any new audits for 180 days.

 Length: 2 pages

-This bill was introduced on May 17, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 17, 2013, in a previous session of Congress, but it did not receive a vote.

 May 17, 2013